Metal hydroxide: Other metal hydroxides

+Molecular metal hydroxides

+Many metal hydroxides are in fact complexes, i.e. molecules or ions.
+The transition metal hydroxide complexes are a well developed area in coordination chemistry.

 Role in soils

 In soils, it is assumed that larger amounts of natural phenols are released from decomposing plant litter rather than from throughfall in any natural plant community.
 Decomposition of dead plant material causes complex organic compounds to be slowly oxidized (lignin-like humus) or to break down into simpler forms (sugars and amino sugars, aliphatic and phenolic organic acids), which are further transformed into microbial biomass (microbial humus) or are reorganized, and further oxidized, into humic assemblages (fulvic and humic acids), which bind to clay minerals and metal hydroxides.